Digital Marketing Resume

 A CV full of grammatical errors gives off all the wrong signals.
 It makes the recruiter question whether the applicant bothered to have it proofread or whether literacy will be an issue at work.
 As a digital marketer, attention to detail and a high level of literacy are key assets.

-It would be a good idea to get a third party to check through (preferably a subject matter expert in digital marketing) and validate your resume.
+Getting a third party to check through (preferably a subject matter expert in digital marketing) and validate your resume would be a good additional step as well.

 Not Keeping Records of Your Achievements Throughout Your Career